hermes5/dataintegration/README.md

 HERMES Anwender finden alle Informationen zu HERMES auf http://www.hermes.admin.ch.

-Alle Dateien, sofern nicht anders beschrieben, unterstehen folgendem Copyright und Lizenz:
+Alle Dateien unterstehen, sofern nicht anders beschrieben,folgendem Copyright und Lizenz:

 Copyright 2014 Federal IT Steering Unit FITSU Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at